stevedekorte/strvct.net/README.md

   </div>
 </diagram>

+#### Auto Collapsing and Expanding

+Master-Detail views, which have the detail view on the right, have the policy of collapsing/expanding the left most master views until there is space for the remaining views.
+This allows for responsive and efficient use across a very wide range of window/display sizes.

 ### Navigation

 - selected tiles on navigation path are highlighted
 - active tile (most recently selected) tile is highlghted differently

+### Synchronization of Model with UI

+Domain objects never have references to views but can post change notifications when their properties change.
+Mutations to domain objects properties will post a change notificaiton on change and will automatically post change notifications if.
+These notifications are coalesced and sent at the end of the event loop.
+Views in the UI may listen for these and update themselves accordingly.
+The notification system monitors for infinite loops and will throw an error if one is detected.

+### Synchronization of UI with Model

+Changes to a view

 <!--
 ### UI Advantages